JOB VACANCY: Development & Outreach Director

 - Prior office/administration experience and strong organizational skills with meticulous attention to detail are required.

-- Experience with event planning, community engagement, and/or philanthropy is preferred.
+- Experience with event planning and/or community engagement is preferred.

 - Experience with a donor engagement or customer relationship management (CRM) platform is preferred.